 Generally, spousal support in California is awarded for one-half the length of a couple's marriage.
 So, if the marriage lasted six years, spousal support will likely be awarded for three years.
 There is an exception for marriages of a "long duration," that is marriages that lasted 10 or more years.

 In a marriage of long duration, the spousal support may be awarded indefinitely.

 In California, spousal support ends when:

 - A judgement or court order says it will end,

 - One of the spouses passes away, or

 - The supported spouse remarries or enters into a new domestic partnership.

 For tax purposes, spousal support is tax deductible for the paying spouse and it is counted as income by the receiving spouse – that is something to remember the next time you file your taxes!

-For further information about spousal support in a San Diego divorce case, contact Claery & Green, LLP for a free case evaluation!
+For further information about spousal support in a San Diego divorce case, contact Claery & Hammond, LLP for a free case evaluation!